leofracca/ReFoSl/README.md

 - [Mixkit](https://mixkit.co/free-sound-effects/), [Freesound](https://freesound.org/) and [ZapSplat](https://www.zapsplat.com/) for the amazing sounds

 ## Others
-I wanted to make ReFoSl because all of the others similar projects needs a connection to internet and/or a premium subscription.
-With ReFoSl all the sounds are available for free and without an internet connection.
-Now and forever!:wink:
+I wanted to make ReFoSl because all of the other similar projects need a connection to internet and/or a premium subscription.
+ReFoSl solves these problems providing all the sounds for free and offline!:wink: